awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/4_create_cost_categories.md

 of the month in AWS Cost Explorer, AWS Budgets, and AWS Cost and Usage Report (CUR).

-You can create cost categories to organize your cost and usage information.
-Regular accounts and the management account in AWS Organizations have default access to create cost categories.
+You can create cost categories to **organize your cost and usage information**.
+Regular accounts and the management account in AWS
+Organizations have default access to create cost categories.
 Rules aren\'t mutually exclusive, and you can control the order that the rules apply in.